 - 1. Within 24 hours of a determination that a student is missing or sooner, if circumstances warrant: - a.
-The Dean of Students or designee will be contacted by the Director of Residence Life or designee. - b.
+The Student Services Executive Dean or designee will be contacted by the Director of Residence Life or designee. - b.
 The Emergency Response Team will be activated as needed. - c.
-The Dean of Students or designee will notify the appropriate law enforcement agency to report the missing student immediately upon receiving the official missing student report. - d.
-The missing student's emergency contact will be notified by the Dean of Students or designee. - e.
-The missing student's confidential contact, if any, will be notified by the Dean of Students or designee. - f.
-If the missing student is under the age of 18 years, the missing student's custodial parent or guardian will be notified by the Dean of Students or designee. - 2.
+The Student Services Executive Dean or designee will notify the appropriate law enforcement agency to report the missing student immediately upon receiving the official missing student report. - d.
+The missing student's emergency contact will be notified by the Student Services Executive Dean or designee. - e.
+The missing student's confidential contact, if any, will be notified by the Student Services Executive Dean or designee. - f.
+If the missing student is under the age of 18 years, the missing student's custodial parent or guardian will be notified by the Student Services Executive Dean or designee. - 2.
 Documentation concerning the missing student reported to the appropriate law enforcement agency will be maintained in the Office of Student Life.